-- Styles and methods of oral communication, conversation, formal presentation, discussion groups, case discussions, interviews, formal and informal, adapting communication methods for the audience, the use of non-verbal cues to strengthen the message. - Producing and delivering a presentation, using appropriate software, producing handouts and answering questions.
-Show subject knowledge, adapting answers to audience. - Looking at written styles in Health and Social care, note writing following care intervention, care plans, report writing for case discussions.
-Letters and e-mails.
+- Styles and methods of oral communication: conversation, formal presentation, discussion groups, case discussions, interviews, formal and informal, adapting communication methods for the audience, the use of non-verbal cues to strengthen the message. - Producing and delivering a presentation, using appropriate software, producing handouts and answering questions.
+Show subject knowledge, adapting answers to audience. - Looking at written styles in Health and Social Care, note writing following care intervention, care plans, report writing for case discussions.
+Letters and emails.
 Formal and informal written communication.
 Integrating images, tables and graphs into reports.

-3: Understand the importance of ICT in communication in Health and Social care
+3: Understand the importance of ICT in communication in Health and Social Care www.RNIB.org.uk

-- Use of technology in Health and Social care - Use of communication technology for benefits of carers and organisations, social media, email, web -sites, presentation software. - Use of Communication technology for service users with communication needs, communication aids available for various disabilities to promote communication. - The use of Tele-medicine - Issues of data protection and confidentiality.
+- Use of technology in Health and Social Care - Use of ICT for the benefit of carers and organisations, social media, email, websites, presentation software - Use of ICT for service users with communication needs, communication aids available for various disabilities to promote communication - The use of Tele-medicine - Issues of data protection and confidentiality

 McCorry, L.K and Mason, J. (2011) Communication skills for Healthcare Professionals Moss, B. (2015) Communication Skills for Health and Social Care.
 Sage Publications Taylor, J. (2003) Study Skills in Healthcare.
-Nelson Thornes www.RNIB.org.uk
+Nelson Thornes